kaenova/StrukturData_Tubes/README.md

  8. Displays the doctor's data who treat a particular patient.
  9. Displays data of doctors who are not busy and who are the busiest.

 To try the program, compile and build the file.
-The main file is "main.cpp" We also provide workspace for CodeBlock IDE.
+The main file is "main.cpp"<br>
+We also provide workspace for CodeBlock IDE.

 ## [Bahasa Indonesia]